mstksg/inCode/copy/entries/machines-3.md

 Perfect!
 The second derivative we expected (all 2's) showed up, and the integral of the derivative is pretty much exactly the original function.

 For fun, try running it with a `sin` function.
-The second derivative should be negative of original `sin`, this time.
+The second derivative of `sin` is `netage . sin`.
 Does it end up as expected?

 The alternative to using `AutoM` and `Reader` here would be to have each composed Auto be manually "passed" the `dt` timestep.
 But then we really